The answer is yes, yes, and yes!

 A dream come true!

 Until today, Windows server Hyper-V could only run Virtual Machines when Hyper-V is enabled and running on physical hardware.

-However, this is going to be changed in the next release of Windows Server.
+However, this is going to be changed starting with Windows Server 2016 or greater.

 Microsoft just announced at Microsoft Build Conference this week that Windows Server vNext Hyper-V will support nested Virtualization, this news was actually broken by my fellow Hyper-V MVP Ronald Beekelaar who attended this great session in San Francisco, the session was about Windows Containers by Taylor Brown and Mathew John (Hyper-V PMs), this great news will give us the ability to run a virtual machine within another virtual machine, which means you can install and enable Hyper-V inside a virtual machine.
 This is fantastic!

 Hyper-V Containers running inside a virtual machine that requires Hyper-V (Source: Microsoft #Build2015 Session – Windows Containers: What, Why, and How).

 As you can see in the figure above, in order to run a Hyper-V Container inside a virtual machine, this requires Hyper-V to be present inside the virtual machine, because Hyper-V requires virtualization extensions to be present both on the physical or in the virtual machine that implies that if you are running Hyper-V containers in a virtual machine, then the underlying virtualization platform needs to support nested virtualization that exposes into the virtual machine.